VS Code Features

 • The catalogue includes simple requests, scripts with JSON data, a runnable SQL demo, a real SQL connection starter, and an advanced end-to-end flow with contract validation.

-• Create MCP starter config remains a direct setup action that scaffolds norn.config.json with inline guidance fields for alias naming, local vs remote servers, and optional settings.
+• Create MCP starter config remains a direct setup action that scaffolds a minimal norn.config.json; schema-backed IntelliSense covers optional fields and alias setup.

 • The Explorer folder context menu can open the same starter catalogue and still includes the MCP setup action.